mcurmi05/Calculator/README.md

-Cheeky calculator app I developed in roughly 3 hours to test my new javascript skills.
-Learnt a few new techniques in the process.
+Cheeky calculator app I developed to practice my new javascript skills.
+Learnt a few new techniques in the process, used HTML, CSS and JavaScript to develop this calculator.